plentymarkets/plugin-elastic-export-treepodia-com/meta/documents/user_guide_en.md

 The plugin Elastic Export is required to use this format.

-Auf der Handbuchseite [Daten exportieren](https://www.plentymarkets.eu/handbuch/datenaustausch/daten-exportieren/#4) werden die einzelnen Formateinstellungen beschrieben.
+Refer to the [Daten exportieren](https://www.plentymarkets.eu/handbuch/datenaustausch/daten-exportieren/#4) page of the manual for further details about the individual format settings.

-In the following table you will find specific hints for the settings, format settings and recommended item filters for the format **TreepodiaCOM-Plugin**.
+The following table lists details for settings, format settings and recommended item filters for the format **TreepodiaCOM-Plugin**.
 <table>
     <tr>
         <th>
             Settings
         </th>
         <th>
-            Explaination
+            Explanation
         </th>
     </tr>
     <tr>